 Pouring broth into the saucepan to make Carrot Cardamom Soup

-If you’re cooking on the stovetop, bring the soup to a boil over high heat.
-Turn down the heat to low and cover and simmer until the carrots are easily pierced with a fork, about 30 minutes.
+Bring the soup to a boil over high heat.
+Turn down the heat to low and cover and simmer until the carrots are tender and easily pierced with a fork, about 30 minutes.

 Simmering Carrot Cardamom Soup in a saucepan